Garsdale railway station

 Garsdale is a railway station in Cumbria, England (historically in the West Riding of Yorkshire), on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, situated 51 mi 29 chain south-east of Carlisle, serves the village of Garsdale and town of Sedbergh, South Lakeland in Cumbria, and the market town of Hawes, Richmondshire in North Yorkshire.
+The station, situated 51 mi 29 chain south-east of Carlisle, serves the village of Garsdale and town of Sedbergh in Cumbria, and the market town of Hawes in North Yorkshire.
 It is owned by Network Rail and managed by Northern Trains.

 History

-The station was designed by the Midland Railway company architect John Holloway Sanders, though not in the same style as used elsewhere on the route.
+The station was designed by the Midland Railway's company architect John Holloway Sanders, though not in the same style as used elsewhere on the route.
 It opened on 1 August 1876 as Hawes Junction.

-Adjoining the station are sixteen Railway Cottages built for its employees by the Midland Railway around 1876, the year the Settle-Carlisle Line opened.
+Adjoining the station are sixteen railway cottages, which were built for its employees by the Midland Railway around 1876, the year the Settle-Carlisle Line opened.
 A further six cottages were added near to the Moorcock Inn soon afterwards.
-In the days of steam-hauled London-Scotland expresses, the locality once boasted the highest water troughs in the world (just along the line at Ling Gill).
-Unusually, the station waiting room was once used for Anglican church services, and the railway turntable had a wall of sleepers built around it to prevent locomotives being spun by strong winds: this happened in 1900 and was the inspiration for the story 'Tenders and Turntables' in the book 'Troublesome Engines' in The Railway Series by Rev W. Awdry.
+In the days of steam-hauled London-Scotland expresses, the locality once boasted the highest water troughs in the world (just along the line at Ling Gill, at an altitude of 1,140 ft above sea level).
+These were removed just before the end of steam traction on British Rail in 1968.
+Unusually, the station waiting room was once used for Anglican church services, and the railway turntable had a wall of sleepers built around it to prevent locomotives being spun by strong winds; this happened in 1900 and was the inspiration for the story "Tenders and Turntables" in the book Troublesome Engines in The Railway Series by Rev W. Awdry.
+A single-road locomotive shed was located to the south of the station; although built by the Midland railway, it was used by the North Eastern Railway for services on the Wensleydale Railway.

 The Hawes Junction rail crash of 1910 occurred near to the station, which was originally named Hawes Junction, as it was the junction of a branch line to Hawes.
 This line was closed in March 1959, though it is the long-term aim of the Wensleydale Railway to extend their rails along the former route from Redmire to connect with services here, allowing through journeys to Northallerton on the East Coast Main Line.
 The signal box (opened just a few months before the Christmas 1910 accident) on the northbound platform is still in use today.

-Stationmasters

-The station master at Garsdale possessed water-gauges, barometers and other meteorological appliances on the western slopes above the station, and collected data a few times each day and transmitted this to the Meteorological Society in London.